8 Beautiful Hiking Areas Near Boston

 Massachusetts is one of the most heavily forested US states (it’s 8th on the list with 62% of the state covered with spectacular forested lands), leading to endless recreational opportunities.
 Even within a short radius of Boston, you can still explore tremendous parks.
 No matter which part of the state you visit, whether inland, coastal, or near a big city, there is a beautiful forest waiting for you.

-Take a look at a few of my favorite parks in the state and feel free to add a few suggestions of your own!
+Take a look at a few of my favorite hiking hotspots near Boston and feel free to add a few suggestions of your own!

 1. Blue Hills Reservation